Introduction to CEO Compensation

 This meant that many companies, especially those in industries like hospitality, travel, and retail, had to lay off employees and reduce the salaries of those remaining.

 In many cases, companies needed to reduce the salaries of their top executives to remain financially stable.
+Executive compensation information became crucial in navigating these challenges, as data-driven methodologies and compensation surveys provided insights into appropriate pay structures for CEOs in privately held firms.
 In some instances, CEOs even took pay cuts or reduced their bonuses.

 Although this may have been a difficult decision for many businesses, it did help maintain an acceptable level of company financials during the pandemic.